 Kieper jumps the boat on plane, and as we race back to the access area the cold wind slaps my face.
 With the sun starting to set, the temperature is dropping fast.
 I’ve unfortunately timed my trip with the arrival of a severe cold front—nature’s way of forcing fish to go on a hunger strike.
 I zip my jacket to my chin and brace myself for tonight’s long, dark hunt.

 At 9:30 p.m.
 I launch my last cast of the day, 181.
+If I’m going to catch the fish of 10000 casts tonight, it won’t be from casting; it’ll be on the troll.
 The sun has fallen behind the pine and birch trees that encircle the lake, but enough light remains for Kieper to prepare the trolling spread.
 As he rummages through his lures and clips the planer boards to the rigs, he is downright giddy about the night’s prospects.
 “I love it!
 I love it!
 I love it!” he says of Lake Opposite, which we have completely to ourselves.
 “Everyone’s afraid of my water.”

 Every lake has its own ecology, Kieper says.
 And in some lakes—whether because of clarity or depth or forage—the big fish feed best in the worst conditions, such as a cold front.
 Over the years, Kieper has learned that Lake Opposite is one of these lakes.
 “It’s a lake that proves under the most adverse fishing conditions, it will still have fish that put themselves in the net,” he says.
 “But nobody knows that.
 It’s a lake that you’re not supposed to fish unless it’s brutally nasty out.
 When most guys are fleeing in the opposite direction, Lake Opposite can be on fire.”